-Often, a better approach to reducing fanout is to use a balanced tree for the high fanout signals.
+For high frequency designs, a better approach to reducing fanout is to use a balanced tree for the high fanout signals.
 Consider manually replicating registers based on the design hierarchy, because the cells included in a hierarchy are often placed together.
 For example, in the balanced reset tree shown in the following figure, the high fanout reset FF RST2 is replicated in RTL to balance the fanout across the different modules.
 If required, physical synthesis can perform further replication to improve WNS based on placement information.

 Do not replicate registers used for synchronizing signals that cross clock domains.
 The presence of the ASYNC_REG attribute on these registers prevents the tool from replicating these registers.
 If the synchronizing chain has a very high fanout and replication must meet timing, add an extra register after the synchronization chain that does not have the ASYNC_REG constraint.